Get insider access

 Epson Home Cinema 3800

 The Epson Home Cinema 3800 is much better than the BenQ HT3550.
-The Epson is much brighter, with significantly brighter colors.
+The Epson is much brighter, and has way better contrast with significantly brighter colors.
 It's also vastly more accurate before calibration and has near-perfect accuracy post-calibration.
 The BenQ is smaller and lighter and has auto keystone correction on the vertical axis, so it's easier to carry around and faster to install.

 BenQ TK700STi

 The BenQ HT3550 and BenQ TK700STi are meant for different uses, as the HT3500 is primarily meant for home theater use, while the TK700STi is a gaming projector.
-Still, the TK700STi is no slouch for watching movies due to its very good contrast and decent brightness, making it a tad better overall than the HT3550.
+Still, the TK700STi is no slouch for watching movies due to its satisfactory contrast and decent brightness, although the BenQ matches it for contrast.
 However, the HT3550 is significantly more colorful and much more accurate than the TK700STi post-calibration, making it the better choice for color aficionados.

 Epson Home Cinema 5050UB